Gunsmoke: About The Show

 patriotic apparel

-There were numerous guest stars throughout the show’s run, including John Wayne, Lee Marvin, and Angie Dickinson.
+Throughout the show’s run, there were numerous guest stars who brought their unique talents, such as John Wayne, Lee Marvin, and Angie Dickinson.

 Thanks for reading our list of interesting facts about Gunsmoke!